sirily11/healthApp/README.md

 2. You can input your daily meals which will automatically memorized thier name, so you have a auto hint function for your next time inputs.

+## How to install?

+### Install with Android Studio
+Input Everything from this repostory and put them into your android studio, then finished.
+Remember create a Firebase Account and follow the instructions to setup your firebase project!
+Otherwise, you cannot login your app.